 Erin Matson is an organizer, writer, and leader working in the intersections of feminism, reproductive justice, activism, culture change, and progressive politics.
 She is recognized for creativity, vision, breakthrough campaigns and communications, motivating and mentoring others, and fearless advocacy and storytelling.
 A nationally sought speaker, Erin has appeared frequently on television, including MSNBC, CSPAN, Al-Jazeera English, ABC World News, BBC World News and PBS’ To the Contrary.

 She is the co-founder and co-director of Reproaction, a new direct action group forming to increase access to abortion and advance reproductive justice.
-A decisive leader in her own right, she is proud to model collaborative, multi-racial leadership in partnership with her co-founder and co-director Pamela Merritt.
+She is proud to model collaborative, multi-racial leadership in partnership with her co-founder and co-director Pamela Merritt.
 Erin also serves on the board of directors of NARAL Pro-Choice Virginia Foundation.